 The feedline to the antenna often does not present a 50 ohm load to the transmitter.
 So we must put a matching network between the transmitter and the feedline.
 This is usually called an antenna tuner (ATU).

-The ATU is misnamed; it does not tune an antenna; it provides what is called a conjugate match between the transmitter and the feedline so that the transmitter “sees” a resistance it likes when its output hits the ATU.
+The ATU is misnamed; it does not tune an antenna; it provides what is called a conjugate match between the transmitter and the feedline so that the transmitter “sees” an impedance (that’s an RF resistance) it likes when its output hits the ATU.

 What’s a conjugate match?
 If you love math and really must know, KL7AJ explains it here.
 Simply put, a conjugate match is achieved when the reactive portion of the load (at the point where the transmission line attaches to the ATU) is matched by applying an equal but opposite reactance to that point.
 This cancels the reactive component of the load so that only the resistive portion is left and Ohm’s law can now be applied.